Jeremie-Beucler/PCBS_spider_bias/README.md

 I intend to replicate their experiment, with some minor changes:

 - I won't implement their second factor, which was the size of the paddle used by the participants to block the incoming object (the threat to block and the size of the paddle acted independently from each other);
-- in their experiment, they used a downwrd-facing projector to display the stimuli on a table; as I can't afford to use one, I will try to replicate the effect using a standard computer screen and Expyriment;
+- in their experiment, they used a downward-facing projector to display the stimuli on a table; as I can't afford to use one, I will try to replicate the effect using a standard computer screen and Expyriment;
 - in their experiment, they used a picture of a real spider; it may be interesting to **add some schematic representations of spiders to see if the bias is still there** (if it is, it may strenghtens the view that we possess some kind of "spider template", as found in infants by Rakison & Derringer, 2007), and to use other types of insect (which inspire disgust or not; which may harm us or not)
 - it may be interesting to **see if this effect is modulated by fear of spiders**